Preparing for your Family Photo Session

 Natural Interaction

 Not many people like the extremely posed, tilt your head this way, point your nose that way, place your hand here or there, photos anymore.
 Clients don’t want to look back on the photos and think, “that doesn’t look like us at all.”
 What makes family photos so special, from my experience, is when we can completely encompass who the family is in those photos.
-The photographer is absolutely in charge of making sure that hands and body language doesn’t look weird but that is in collaboration with how the family naturally interacts.
+The photographer is absolutely in charge of making sure that hands and body language don’t look weird but that is in collaboration with how the family naturally interacts.
+Before arriving at the session, your family can form an idea of how the shoot can go because it really is all about you!Β